sighmoan1/stripecustomrecurring/README.md

 3. Go to [http://localhost:4242/checkout.html](http://localhost:4242/checkout.html)

-Main Branch - No gift aid giftaid-metadata - Get the giftaid declaration on the webform and send to Stripe as metadata.
-Then create reporting to show all payments with giftaid='yes' metadata giftaid-custom-fields - Get the giftaid declaration on the checkout page.
+* Main Branch - No gift aid
+* giftaid-metadata - Get the giftaid declaration on the webform and send to Stripe as metadata.
+Then create reporting to show all payments with giftaid='yes' metadata
+* giftaid-custom-field - Get the giftaid declaration on the checkout page.